sapcc/networking-ccloud/docs/design/11-avocado.md

 # Avocado on Fabric
-The Avocado project for ACI defines a way to use parts of a virtualization cluster as baremetal and vice versa.
+The Avocado project for ACI defines a way to use parts of a virtualization cluster as bare metal and vice versa.
-It also allows us to deploy hypervisors and other machinery via Ironic as baremetal boxes.
+It also allows us to deploy hypervisors and other machinery via Ironic as bare metal boxes.

 Avocado defines two modes:
  * infra mode
     * ports are bound together with all other ports in hostgroup
     * ports have access to management networks (e.g. vlan 100 - mgmt)
- * baremetal mode
+ * bare metal mode
     * port can be bound on its own
     * no access to management networks
     * portchannel can be assembled / disassembled at will (via admin API)
     * OpenStack trunk extension available

 ## Normal Baremetal Port Binding
-Baremetal boxes expect their default ports to be available untagged.
+Bare metal boxes expect their default ports to be available untagged.

 Arista leaf config:
 ```